nigelfloe/fusion-upgrade-scripts/README.md

        cd fusion-upgrade-scripts
     ```

-5. Run the export script against the running zookeeper
+5. Run the export script against the running zookeeper (You need to run this script only once if you have multiple Fusion instances)

     ```
       python zk_export.py {zk_address} {output_filename}
       E.g., python zk_export.py localhost:9983 zk_fusion.export
     ```

-6. Run the update script against the exported file
+6. Run the update script against the exported file  (You need to run this script only once if you have multiple Fusion instances)

     ```
        python convert_zk_data.py {exported file from previous command} {introspect file shipped with scripts} {new file to save updates}